-Pine Hill West Branch Trail is a 26.5 mile lightly trafficked loop trail located near Denning, NY that features beautiful wild flowers and is rated as moderate.
+Pine Hill West Branch Trail is a 26.5 mile lightly trafficked loop trail located near Denning, New York that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail offers a moderate ridge hike spanning five peaks that is 14.1 miles long and somewhat strenuous.
 The easiest approach is from the south.
 Spur trails provide access to lean-tos and water, allowing for excellent backpacking and numerous opportunities for solitude in a rugged environment.

 I used the first 2.5 miles of this trail to bushwhack to Big Indian and Fir Mountains.
 The first .7 of a mile are somewhat steep and very rocky then the trail levels out and the going gets very easy.
 There are several water crossings (West Branch Neversink River).
 Two of these crossing are rough-hewn log crossings, others require rock hopping and could be hazardous if the waters are swollen (today it was easy).
 The trail starts to climb again at about 2 miles, paralleling a stream/river.
 After about 4.5 miles I left the trail and headed into the woods (east) and bushwhacked to Big Indian and then continued east to Fir, about 1.5 miles away (bushwhack).
 Then I headed south from Fir to a point about 2 miles south where my bushwhack joined back up with the original trail and eventually the trailhead.
 Various other sites indicate the bushwhack to Fir is a moderate hike.
 It was hard for me.
 I am not adding a "track" to this hike, you'll have to find these two trail-less peaks on your own.
 If you can read a map and use a compass it should not be hard.